01 Rural Development

 02 Water Resources Management and Irrigation Development

-JICA Capacity Development Project for Irrigation Water Management in Rwanda (2019-Present)
+JICA, Capacity Development Project for Irrigation Water Management in Rwanda (2019-2025)

 In Rwanda, agriculture is a major industry, accounting for about 33% of GDP and 70% of the working population, and the government is promoting irrigation development to improve agricultural production and farmers' income.
 As one of these efforts, the government is promoting a policy to transfer responsibility for operation and maintenance of irrigation facilities from the government to farmer-led irrigation water users' associations.
 However, due to inadequate systems and structures, and a lack of technical knowledge and experience on the part of the government and local administrations that provide support, farmer-led activities has not been implemented.
 This project mainly target regions with extensive wetlands and high potential for irrigation development, and will promote the strengthening of administrative support organizations and the development of irrigation water users' associations so that irrigation facilities can be managed the local community.